mdn/content/files/en-us/web/api/request/request/index.md

 const myImage = document.querySelector("img");
 const reqHeaders = new Headers();

-// a cached response is okay unless it's more than a week old reqHeaders.set("Cache-Control", "max-age=604800");
+// A cached response is okay unless it's more than a week old. reqHeaders.set("Cache-Control", "max-age=604800");

 const options = {